 As the largest consumer discretionary companies demonstrate, a strong brand is extremely valuable in this market sector.
 Several of the businesses on this list have well-established brand names that most consumers would immediately recognize.

-Investors should also look for companies that have carved out success in a specific niche.
-Tesla's dominance in the EV market is one example, as is TJX Companies' leadership in off-price retail.
+Investors should look for companies that have carved out success in a specific niche, such as Tesla's dominance in the electric vehicle market or TJX Companies' leadership in off-price retail.
+Another way to find winning consumer discretionary stocks is to go with companies that have cornered the market, such as Amazon and McDonald's.